21 Back Exercises at Home for Bigger & Stronger Back

 Tips

-• Remember to exhale while you exert.
+• Remember to breathe out when you work hard.

 • Keep a controlled motion and avoid jerky movements.

-• Keep your back straight.
+• You should keep your back straight.

 7. Dumbbell Bent Over Row

-Pulling the dumbbell up higher toward the chest targets the upper latissimus and trapezius.
-Pulling the dumbbell through a lower trajectory to touch the abdomen targets the lower lats.
+• Pulling the dumbbell through a lower trajectory to touch the abdomen targets the lower lats.

-Dumbbell Bent Over Row
+Bent Over Dumbbell Row

 How To Do

-1. Stand with a narrow stance and a dumbbell in each hand with a neutral grip.
+1. Stand with a narrow stance and a dumbbell with a neutral grip in each hand.

-2. Bend your torso forward at an angle of 45 degrees to the floor with knees slightly bent.
+2. Bend your torso forward at an angle of 45 degrees to the floor with your knees slightly bent.

-3. Now use the back and raise the dumbbell until it touches the abdominal region and not the chest region as it reduces back muscle contraction.
+3. Now, use the back and raise the dumbbell until it touches the abdominal region and not the chest region, as it reduces back muscle contraction.

 Tips